google-research/nisaba/nisaba/scripts/brahmic/data/README.md

 ## Language specific directories

 Data files corresponding to the specific languages are kept under `lang`.
 These directory names follow [BCP 47](https://tools.ietf.org/html/bcp47).
+Example:
-Example: `bn` for Bengali.
+`bn` for Bengali.

-1.  `before_consonant.tsv` and `after_consonant.tsv`: The specific rewrites are
+1.  `before_consonant_$S.tsv` and `after_consonant_$S.tsv`: The specific
-    part of the Visual Norm rewrites specific to the language on top of the corresponding script specific ones.
+    rewrites are part of the Visual Norm rewrites specific to the language on top of the corresponding script specific ones, where the script is specified by `$S`.
 For example, the rewrites in `bn` will be applied on top of the corresponding `Beng` script rewrites.
 These rewrites are applied with _before-consonant_ and _after-consonant_ contexts respectively.

 ## Common directory